 The policy is provided to all staff (including temporary staff and volunteers) at induction alongside our Staff Code of Conduct.
-In addition, all staff are provided with Part One of the statutory guidance
+In addition, all staff are provided with Part One of the statutory guidance.

-Keeping Children Safe in Education 2022
+Keeping Children Safe in Education 2023

 This policy will be reviewed in full by the Governing Body on an annual basis.
-This policy was last reviewed and agreed by the Governing Body on [insert date].
-It is due for review on [insert date].
+This policy was last reviewed and agreed by the Governing Body in September 2023.
+It is due for review in September 2024.